-SECTION 2: Six steps in applying for a secondary school place
+SECTION 2: Six steps in applying for a primary school place

-You must apply for a school place through your home council, even if you intend to include preferences for schools located in another borough.
+Under national coordination, you must apply for a school place through your home council, even if you intend to include preferences for schools located in another borough.
 This is the council area where you live and to which you pay council tax.